 You can be assured that you’re making progress when the small changes that once felt hard now feel easy.
 Remember the tiny daily habits I talked about in my goal setting post?
 You set your main goals and plotted out the daily habits to help you reach those goals.
 Now, you’ve been tackling them and building healthy habits day after day to become a part of your lifestyle.
 Congratulations!
 This is huge.
 You’re well on your way to a healthier you and there is no turning back now!

 If you find yourself hyper-focused on the scale, take a look at your goals.
 Did you set purely weight-based goals?
 For instance, if you are too focused on weight loss and the number on the scale, try setting goals that are not weight-oriented.
-Instead of pledging to lose 15 pounds, set a goal to run or walk a mile three times a week.
-Yes, you will likely lose body fat (and maybe even pounds) in the process.
-However, making improvements in endurance and building muscle are far better indicators of health than how much you weigh.
+Instead of pledging to lose X pounds, set a goal to tune into your body 4-5 times in a week to see what sort of movement (if any) it is seeking.
+Making improvements in habits, movement and listening to your body are far better indicators of health than how much you weigh.

 Bottom Line - Should You Toss Out Your Scale?